poland-can-into-space/object-foxx/README.md

     }
   }
 ```
-You no longer need to decide which status code to use and stringifying values.
-This framework will automatically assign the right property for bindVars and stringify values should it be an object.
+You'd notice there is a big difference.
+Main objective of Object-foxx is to simplify things and they will be expained below.

 # joiAliases function
 - what it does